 78. Lessons Learned From Getting Liver Cancer

 After I became a Christian, I was arrested several times by the Chinese Communist Party, but I never betrayed the Lord.
 I accepted Almighty God’s work of the last days a few years ago, and, rain or shine, I always ardently preached the gospel and did my duty.
-I thought I’d always be loyal to God, no matter what I had to endure, and I didn’t think I needed trial or refinement to prove it.
-That was, until I endured the trial of sickness, and had to confront my mortality, when I finally learned the meaning of God’s work of trial and refinement, and came to appreciate how God uses it to purify and save us, no matter what form it comes in!
+I thought I’d always be loyal to God, no matter what I had to endure.
+It was not until I endured an illness that confronted me with my mortality that I gained some understanding of my motivation within my faith to gain blessings.